 Another SMU student undergoing her internship under GII USA is Lynette Lau.
 The first impression you get from Lynette is that she is smart and very driven.
-Also an AmCham Global Innovation Immersion Scholar, not only is she working for MylaBox, she has also chosen to attend Stanford part-time during her time in the Silicon Valley.
+Also an AmCham Global Innovation Immersion Award receipient, not only is she working for MylaBox, she has also chosen to attend classes at Stanford part-time during her time in the Silicon Valley.

 A business analyst intern, Lynette is currently focusing her efforts on reducing costs for MylaBox by working on the logistics part of the business.